apache/incubator-stormcrawler/external/elasticsearch/README.md

 http.content.limit: -1
 ```

-so that the parser for the sitemap files detects them automatically and that the fetcher does not trim the content - which might cause the parser to fail.
+so that the parser for the sitemap files detects them automatically and that the fetcher does not trim the content, which might cause the parser to fail.
+As a general good practice, you should also specify the _http.agent.*_ configurations so that the servers you fetch from can identify you.

 When it's done run